Obosi

 Obosi is a city in Anambra State, South - Eastern Nigeria.
 It is a city hosting one of the most famous markets in Nigeria, Mgbuka Obosi, among others.
 It also hosts the metropolitan areas of Enekwasumpu, Ozalla, and Umuota which is arguably the most populated urban settlement after Lagos, Nigeria.

+In Obosi, two people were arrested for drug peddling.

 History

 Obosi and her related towns

 Presently Obosi Ukwala is situated in a hilly area, bordered by Onitsha to the North-west, Nkpor to the North-east and Oba to the south-east, all part of the old Idemili local government area, with the exception of Onitsha.
 Obosi lands include Enekwasumpu layout and parts of Awada.
 Many lands of Obosi lands are disputed and renamed but the Obosi is still the original owner of these lands.
 The town has a rich history, dating back to the 16th century when it was a centre of trade and commerce.
 Today, Obosi is home to several historic landmarks, including the Ojukwu Bunker, the Oba's Palace, and the Obosi Community Museum.
 The town is also known for its traditional dances and music, which are an important part of local culture.
 Obosi.
 In addition to its markets and historic landmark, the town is home to several festivals and celebrations throughout the year.
 One of the most popular is the New Yam Festival, which takes place in August and marks the beginning of the harvest season.
 During the festival, locals dress in colorful traditional attire and perform dances and music.
 Another important festival is the Ofala Festival, which celebrates the coronation of the town's traditional ruler, the Igwe of Obosi.
 The festival takes place in October and features a colourful procession through the town, as well as music, dancing, and other cultural activities.
 Obosi is also known for its traditional crafts, including pottery, weaving, and woodcarving.
 Many of these crafts are passed down from generation to generation and are an important part of local culture.
 The town is also home to several schools, including primary and secondary schools.
 In addition to its schools, Obosi is also home to several churches and mosques, reflecting the town's diverse religious traditions.